-The City Council certifies that, pursuant to CEQA and Section 15090 of the CEQA Guidelines.
+The Planning Commission certifies that, pursuant to CEQA and Section 15090 of the CEQA Guidelines,

-- A. The Addendum, attached as Exhibit 1 and incorporated herein by reference, has been prepared and completed in compliance with the requirements of CEQA and the CEQA Guidelines. - B. The City Council has reviewed and considered the GP/CLUP EIR and the Addendum, as a whole. - C. The Addendum reflects the independent judgment and analysis of the City, as the lead agency.
+- A. The Addendum, attached as Exhibit 1 and incorporated herein by reference, has been prepared and completed in compliance with the requirements of CEQA and the CEQA Guidelines. - B. The Planning Commission has reviewed and considered the GP/CLUP EIR and the Addendum, as a whole. - C. The Addendum reflects the independent judgment and analysis of the City, as the lead agency.

-The City Council finds that the foregoing is supported by substantial evidence in the record.
-Pursuant to CEQA and CEOA Guidelines, the City Council hereby adopts the foregoing findings and approves the Addendum attached as Exhibit 1.
+The Planning Commission finds that the foregoing is supported by substantial evidence in the record.
+Pursuant to CEQA and CEOA Guidelines, the Planning Commission hereby recommends that the City Council adopt the foregoing findings and approve the Addendum attached as Exhibit 1.